slsa-framework/slsa/CONTRIBUTING.md

 1. Ensure that the PR meets the [pull request conventions].

 2. GitHub will automatically assign the maintainers as reviewers.
-You will need a different number of approvals for different PR tags.
-Your reviewers may ask that you use a different PR tag.
+You will need a different number of approvals for different PR types.
+Your reviewers may ask that you use a different PR type.

 3. Wait an appropriate amount of time to allow for lazy consensus.
-Different tags have different minimum waiting periods.
+Different types have different minimum waiting periods.
 The waiting period begins at the timestamp of either the final required approval or the latest non-author comment, whichever is later.